What’s the best VA loan rate today?

 How do I find the best VA loan rates?

-There are really just three factors that determine your current VA rate.
-The current rate market, the lender, and you.
+There are three main factors that determine your VA loan rate: current market rates, the lender, and your personal finances.

 - On active duty between 90 days and two years, depending on service dates

 - In the National Guard or Reserves for at least six years

 You also must have received an other-than-dishonorable discharge.

 In addition to meeting military service requirements, borrowers have to meet their lenders’ minimum financial guidelines.
 To get a VA loan, you typically need:

 - A credit score of at least 580-620

 - A two-year job history

 - Steady income with documents to prove it (pay stubs, W-2s, etc.)